 Combining pdf documents on an Apple computer is easy.
 The OSX built in preview application has the ability to merge two different pdf documents together and even move pdf pages within a pdf file.
 For all versions of OS X prior to Mountain Lion (that is Leopard, Snow Leopard, Lion) just follow the instructions below.
 Things have changed a little with Mountain Lion so I’ve made a new post on merging two pdfs in Mountain Lion, and there’s another slight change with OSX 10.9 Mavericks.

-There are lots of websites offering to sell software to do it, but you don’t need a third party program to do it – it’s built right in to OS X for free.
+There are lots of websites offering to sell software to merge PDF files, but you don’t need a third party program to do it – it’s built right in to OS X for free.

-To join two or more pdf files together using Preview (the standard pdf viewer in OS X) simply open the pdf file in preview, open the thumbnail view (Shift-⌘-D), and then drag a second pdf ON TOP OF an existing page thumbnail.
+To join two or more pdf files together using Preview simply open the pdf file in preview, open the thumbnail view (Shift-⌘-D), and then drag a second pdf ON TOP OF an existing page thumbnail.
 (It must be on top of the thumbnail, as in over it, not above it, see the pictures below).
 The two documents will merge into one.
 Then save the new combined file.
 Read on for step-by-step instructions.

 SUMMARY: To combine two separate PDF files into one document you need to drag the new pdf ON TOP OF an existing thumbnail until the double grey border appears – then it will merge the two pdfs together.
 (You can then save the new merged pdf.)
 If you drag it into the sidebar but not on top of an existing page the new file will be added as an external link – not merged into the original pdf document.
 See these two pictures below to visualise the difference.